Salaam bin Said Al Shaksy

-Salaam Said Al Shaksy (born 1961) is an Omani businessman who hold the chairmanship of Oman Housing Bank and is on the board of directors of a number of companies.
+Salaam Said Al Shaksy (born 1961) is an Omani businessman who is the chairman of Oman Housing Bank, and on the board of directors of a number of companies.
 He has previously been a member of Oman's State Council.

 Al Shaksy was also a member of the board of directors of Oman Oil Company and ORPIC Group.
 His other appointments included: member of the board of Al Raffd Fund (Oman's Government-funded SME fund); a member of Oman's 2040 Vision Economic Committee; board member of Oman Banks Association; chairman of Oman Growth Fund; a member of Oman Business Forum; and chairman of The Shaksy Group, a company founded by his father.

 Early life and education

 Al Shaksy was born in Oman in 1961.
 He was a graduate of Boston University, United States, where he received a bachelor's degree in economics (cum laude), a master's in management information systems (honors) and an MBA in management of financial services (high honors).
 He has also completed the Senior Executive Program from the London Business School, UK.